Hiroki6/hiroki-site/content/posts/Flippin-bank-writes-up-hackthebox.md

 def is_valid_padding(c_target: str, dec_ci: bytearray, m_prime: int, c_prev_prime: int) -> bool:
     """
+    Check if the padding is valid through the app by chainging the ciphertext

     :param c_target: The target ciphertext block as a hex string
     :param dec_ci: Decrypted block (intermediate state) as a bytearray
     :param m_prime: The byte position (1-indexed) being attacked in the current block
     :param c_prev_prime: The modified byte value for the previous block's corresponding byte position
-    :return: boolean if the padding is valid or not
+    :return: boolean if the padding is valid
     """
     r = remote(HOST, PORT)
     # here is not important because the leaked cipher text is not our concerns.